 The best evidence of fair value is a quoted price in an active market.
-If quoted prices in active markets are not available, fair value is determined by reference to prices for similar instruments, quoted prices or recent transactions in less active markets, or internally developed models that primarily use market-based or independently sourced parameters as inputs including, but not limited to, interest rates, volatilities, equity or debt prices, foreign exchange rates, commodity prices, credit spreads and funding spreads (i.e., the spread, or difference, between the interest rate at which a borrower could finance a given financial instrument relative to a benchmark interest rate).
+If quoted prices in active markets are not available, fair value is determined by reference to prices for similar instruments, quoted prices or recent transactions in less active markets, or internally developed models that primarily use market-based or independently sourced inputs including, but not limited to, interest rates, volatilities, equity or debt prices, foreign exchange rates, commodity prices, credit spreads and funding spreads (i.e., the spread or difference between the interest rate at which a borrower could finance a given financial instrument relative to a benchmark interest rate).

 U.S. GAAP has a three-level fair value hierarchy for disclosure of fair value measurements.
-The fair value hierarchy prioritizes inputs to the valuation techniques used to measure fair value, giving the highest priority to level 1 inputs and the lowest priority to level 3 inputs.
-A financial instrument's level in the fair value hierarchy is based on the lowest level of input that is significant to its fair value measurement.
+This hierarchy prioritizes inputs to the valuation techniques used to measure fair value, giving the highest priority to level 1 inputs and the lowest priority to level 3 inputs.
+A financial instrument's level in this hierarchy is based on the lowest level of input that is significant to its fair value measurement.
+In evaluating the significance of a valuation input, the firm considers, among other factors, a portfolio's net risk exposure to that input.
 The fair value hierarchy is as follows: